MSlomiany/myMatlab/README.md

 ```matlab
 utility.endscript();
 ```

+## dataRecorder and dataViewer

+>scripts

+**[`dataRecorder.m`](https://github.com/MSlomiany/myMatlab/blob/main/scripts/dataRecorder.m)** is a script I've created during work on my master's thesis.
+It allows to register data from serial port (in this case MCU with IMU) and from digital multimeter using SCPI commands over TCP/IP protocol. **[`dataViewer.m`](https://github.com/MSlomiany/myMatlab/blob/main/scripts/dataViewer.m)** is associated script which allows to view and analyze recorded data.

 ## flight test demo

+>folder with demo scripts

-This folder contains data from flight tests we conducted with Puchacz glider to analyse aircraft fugoidal oscillations. **[testy.m](https://github.com/MSlomiany/myMatlab/blob/main/flight%20test%20demo/testy.m)** is a script which prepares, analyzes and displays data. **[example.m](https://github.com/MSlomiany/myMatlab/blob/main/flight%20test%20demo/example.m)** is a short introduction to timetables in Matlab i wrote for one of my professors at my uni.
+This **[folder](https://github.com/MSlomiany/myMatlab/tree/main/flight%20test%20demo)** contains data from flight tests we conducted with Puchacz glider to analyse aircraft fugoidal oscillations. **[`testy.m`](https://github.com/MSlomiany/myMatlab/blob/main/flight%20test%20demo/testy.m)** is a script which prepares, analyzes and displays data. **[`example.m`](https://github.com/MSlomiany/myMatlab/blob/main/flight%20test%20demo/example.m)** is a short introduction to timetables in Matlab i wrote for one of my professors at my uni.
 Unfortunately only in Polish.